WilkMat3/SET09102_Personal_Portfolio/week8_project.md

 *Figure 4: Repository Pattern -Expert repository

-On the Figure 5, I used the dependecy injection to inject the ExpertRepository into the class as can be seen in the constructor. the *OnStatusChanged()* is using the *SaveAsync(expert)* method inherited from the Repository class to save the expert in the database.
+In the Figure 5, I used the dependency injection to inject the ExpertRepository into the class as can be seen in the constructor. the *OnStatusChanged()* uses the *SaveAsync(expert)* method inherited from the Repository class to save the expert in the database

 ```
 using Undac.Models;